SteeltoeOSS/Samples/Connectors/src/MySql/README.md

 This sample will be available at <http://mysql-connector.[your-cf-apps-domain]/>.

-Upon startup, the app inserts a couple rows into the bound MySql database.
-To display those rows, click on the `MySql Data` link in the menu.
+Upon startup, the app inserts a couple of rows into the bound MySQL database.
+They are displayed on the home page.

 ---

-### See the Official [Steeltoe Service Connectors Documentation](https://steeltoe.io/docs/steeltoe-service-connectors) for a more in-depth walkthrough of the samples and more detailed information.
+### See the Official [Steeltoe Service Connectors Documentation](https://docs.steeltoe.io/api/v3/connectors/) for a more in-depth walkthrough of the samples and more detailed information.